List of Daredevil (TV series) characters: Frank Castle / Punisher

 Petrie stated that Son of Sam, Bernard Goetz, and Travis Bickle from Taxi Driver were influences on the character, as well as current events, saying, "Taking lethal justice into your own hands in America in 2015 is tricky shit.
 We have not shied away from the rich complicated reality of Now.
 If you've got a gun and you're not the police you're going to incite strong feelings."
 He added that the writers hoped to "stir the pot" and "get people to think" when watching Punisher.
 Bernthal added that "This character has resonated with law enforcement and military [...] and the best thing about him is that if he offends you, he just doesn't care."
 In order to get in the correct mindset to portray Castle, Bernthal trained with military members, along with receiving weapon training.
 Bernthal also "had to put myself in as dark of place as possible" to connect with "the emptiness inside" Castle, and isolate himself, including walking across the Brooklyn Bridge to get to set "to shed any outside influence of joy."

 Rosario Dawson, who felt Matt Murdock behaved like the Punisher in season one, felt it would "be really interesting to see how [the writers] differentiate" the two in the second season.
 Describing the character, Bernthal said, "As a man who put his [life] on the line and really went through the ultimate sacrifice for this country in his involvement in the military.
 He's a guy who brought the war home with him [in] the worst possible way.
 There are a lot of iterations of this character and in all of them it's a man who's gone through this unbelievable trauma and what's interesting about our take on him is how this trauma reshapes his own philosophy."
 Bernthal also talked about the character's "superpowers", saying, "If I got one thing from the comics, I think, as far as superpowers... his superpower is his rage.
 His superpower is that he is not going to quit, and he is going to go forward no matter what.
 And that's as human and grounded a quality as I think as this sort of genre could have".

-Bernthal reprises the role in MCU productions produced by Marvel Studios, starting with the first season of the Disney+ series Daredevil: Born Again.
+Bernthal reprises the role in MCU productions produced by Marvel Studios, starting with the first season of Daredevil: Born Again.